lallmon/Gistr/README.md

 To Do
 ===
-- Contextual menu activation will be the next update
+- Integrate the Gist API and allow you to completely manage your Gists from inside Brackets

-- Allowing gists to your account will be considered, would love some help on that.
+Please feel free to fork and help with the integration of API!!
+I'd love to work on it together